jwittbold/autoinc-hdfs-spark/README.md

 ![hdfs_make_year_count_spark_dir](screenshots/hdfs_make_year_count_spark_dir.png)

 ## Results from Spark job
-Exploring the contents of the output from the Spark job we can see that the job executed successfully and we have three accident records showing vehicle make, year and total accidents for each vehicle with an accident record. \
+Exploring the contents of the output from the Spark job we can see that the job executed successfully and we have three accident records showing vehicle make, year, and total accidents for each vehicle with an accident record. \
 ```hdfs dfs -cat /output/make_year_count_spark/part-00000```

 ![hdfs_cat_part-00000](screenshots/hdfs_cat_part-00000.png)